RuchiB13/Sudoku-Package/README.md

-Sudoku Solver using Backtracking Algorithm
+#Sudoku Solver using Backtracking Algorithm

-Team Member:
+Team Members:
+Ruchi Bhavsar <br />
+Deenadayalan Dasarathan <br />
-Deenadayalan Dasarathan/Ruchi Bhavsar/Kaiyuan Wei
+Kaiyuan Wei

 This program is to solve the Sudoku puzzle game save in file "soduku.txt".
 By running the main.py, it will call other models to display and solve the game.